 Pollux, also known as Polydeuces in Greek mythology, was one half of Dioscuri with his twin brother Castor.
 His mother was the princess Leda, whom he shared with Castor.
 Pollux and Castor had different fathers, though.

 Castor was the son of King Tyndareus of Sparta, Leda’s husband.
 Pollux, though, was the son of Zeus, who disguised himself as a swan in order to seduce Leda, making Pollux a demigod, unlike his human brother.
 In some versions of the myth, the brothers are both mortal.
-In other versions of the myth, Pollux and his twin brother were hatched from an egg, like their sisters Helen and Clymenestra.
-In some images, the twins are shown wearing skull caps, which are thought the be the egg shells from which they hatched.
+Other versions of the myth suggest Pollux and his twin brother were hatched from an egg.
+Much like their sisters Helen and Clymenestra.
+In some images, the twins are shown wearing skull caps.
+These are thought the symbolize the egg shells from which they hatched.

 In most Greek mythology, Pollux features alongside his brother.
 Pollux and Castor fought alongside Jason in his search for the Golden Fleece.
 They also helped Jason to bring down the city of Ioclus to punish King Pelias for his treason.
 The brothers helped to hunt the Calydonian Boar.